 If going before a jury, consider the type of case.
 If it is a business dispute, a suit may be appropriate.
 On the other hand, in a personal injury case, a fancy suit and jewelry could give the message that you really don’t need what you are asking for.

-We recommend removing any piercings other than one pair of earrings for women, covering any tattoos if possible, and having a conservative hair style and color.
+We recommend removing any piercings other than one pair of earrings for women, covering any tattoos if possible, and having a conservative hairstyle and color.
 Even if you feel these things represent a particular belief or who you are, remember that you are presenting in front of strangers who may be deciding your fate, so a middle-of-the-road appearance will minimize the chance of offending any of the extremes or jeopardizing your credibility.
 While most people don’t like being “judged,” that is exactly what going to court is all about.

-What to Bring & Not to Bring to Court
+What to Bring & Not to Bring to Court in South Carolina

 Bring your entire file, which includes every document, CD-ROM, or thumb drive that relates to your case.
 You never know what could happen, and it is best to be prepared.
-Even if you have a lawyer, its possible that some portion of your lawyer’s file accidentally stayed on his or her desk at the office, and you can actually save the day by having a copy of some document handy.
+Even if you have a lawyer, it is possible that some portion of your lawyer’s file accidentally stayed on his or her desk at the office, and you can actually save the day by having a copy of some document handy.

 In some counties, such as Dorchester County Family Court, you aren’t allowed to bring your cell phone, so it is best to just leave it in your car if you’re unsure.
 If you’re allowed to have your phone, such as in Charleston County, turn if off or put it on silent!
-If your cell phone goes off in the courtroom, the judge can take your phone and can possible hold you in contempt (put you in jail).
+If your cell phone goes off in the courtroom, the judge can take your phone and can possibly hold you in contempt (put you in jail).
 In fact, one Charleston County judge made the local headlines by putting a participant in a holding cell because her phone rang during court.
 At a minimum, the judge may take a ringing cell phone as a sign of disrespect.

 For security reasons, you can’t bring in any knives, scissors, nail files, or other sharp objects.